 - Legal status

-The good news is that Constructionline members are already assessed to stage one of the PQQ process, and if the buyer is registered with Constructionlne, you need only supply your Constructionline registration number and any additional contract-specific information.
+The good news is that verified Constructionline Silver, Gold and Platinum members are already assessed to stage one of the PQQ process, and if the buyer is registered with Constructionline, you need only supply your Constructionline registration number and any additional contract-specific information.

 Step 3: Invitation to tender After passing the PQQ stage you may be invited to tender and submit a full bid submission.

 Step 4: Evaluation of bid responses This could take some time so be patient!
 The client will inform you of the outcome.